-In September 2014, Alpha engaged CGG to perform a FALCON® airborne gradiometer gravity survey over Hook Lake, including magnetic and laser scanning digital elevation components.
+In September 2014, Alpha engaged CGG Canada Services Ltd. ("CGG", formerly Fugro Geoservices Ltd.) to perform a FALCON® airborne gradiometer gravity survey over Hook Lake, including magnetic and laser scanning digital elevation components.
 The survey included 987 line-km flown at 200 metre line spacing covering roughly a 10 x 14 km grid area.
-The survey was completed on December 28, 2014 and a final report from CGG on the airborne gravity survey results was received and has been filed for assessment with the Government of Saskatchewan.
 The results were integrated into the Company's geophysical database to better define drill targets at Hook Lake.

-On February 25, 2016, the Company announced that it entered into a purchase and sale agreement with Cameco Corporation.
-The sale included 27 mineral claims near the Hook-Carter Property.
+On February 25, 2016, the Company announced that it entered into a purchase and sale agreement with Cameco for 27 mineral claims near the Hook-Carter Property.
 The Company received a cash payment of \$170,000 for the mineral claims.

-On March 23, 2016, the Company announced the completion of a geophysical program at the Hook-Carter Property.
-Work consisted of an advanced combined airborne and ground Sub-Audio Magnetic Transient Electromagnetic (HeliSAM TEM) geophysical survey conducted by Gap Discovery Geophysics over the Patterson and Carter Corridors of the Hook-Carter Property.
+On March 23, 2016, the Company announced the completion of a geophysical program at Hook-Carter.
+Work consisted of an advanced combined airborne and ground Sub-Audio Magnetic Transient Electromagnetic (HeliSAM TEM) geophysical survey conducted by Gap Discovery Geophysics over the Patterson and Carter Corridors at Hook-Carter.
 The survey lines were flown 100 metres apart with a helicopter-borne transient EM receiver and covered two large areas approximately 3.8 km long by 1.9 km wide (W1/W2 area) and 2.3 km long by 1.9 km wide (A1 area).
 A total of 115 line-km of HeliSAM TEM was completed.